eknowlton/simpletaskmanager/README.md

 # simpletaskmanager
+Simple task manager application designed for desktop.

-A laravel based server-side SPA for managing tasks with Inertia, Vite, TailwindCSS, and other fun frameworks.
+A laravel based server-side SPA for managing tasks with Inertia, Vite, TailwindCSS, ShadCN, and other fun frameworks.

+## Containers

 - **simpletaskmanager/nginx**